• Science

 Hypotonic, isotonic, hypertonic drink: what are the differences?

-When you're active, whether it's training, working, or simply going about your daily life, maintaining adequate hydration is essential for good health and optimal performance.
-Here's some information to help you decide which type of drink is right for you, as hypertonic , hypotonic , and isotonic drinks offer different hydration benefits.
-They're generally made up of sugar and minerals and differ in their osmolarity.
-So, are you ready to learn more about these specifics?
+When you're active, whether training, working, or simply going about your daily life, maintaining adequate hydration is essential for good health and optimal performance.
+Here's some information to help you determine which type of drink is right for you, as hypertonic , hypotonic , and isotonic drinks offer different hydration benefits.
+They are generally composed of sugar and minerals and differ in their osmolarity.
+So, ready to discover these specifics?

 What is osmolarity?